neginii/traffic-tax-calculator/README.md

 ```

 ### Externalising Application Configuration
-you can put different configuration as application.yml under external-properties folder in case you want to have different Time cost than the ones which is defined in this application .
+You can put different configuration as application.yml under external-properties folder in case you want to have different time cost than the ones which is defined in this application.